LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 the "New Hungarian Etymological Dictionary" (Gerstner 2022), which contains modern Hungarian words as headwords, together with their etymological source language and year of first appearance in a written source.
-West Old Turkic, also called Proto-Bolgar, or Oghur-Turkic, or r-Turkic, is the parent language of the western branch of Turkic languages.
-The raw data contains only a small fraction of the contents of the dictionary.
-If you are passionate about pdf-wrangling, Mongolic, Turkic, or Finno-Ugric languages and want to expand this data set, definitely check out the `contribution guidelines
+The oldest layer is inherited from Proto-Uralic, Proto-Finno-Ugric and Proto-Ugric.
+The next oldest layer is borrowed from a Turkic language called West Old Turkic, or Proto-Bolgar.
+The raw data in this repository contains only a small fraction of the contents of the dictionary.
+If you are passionate about Hungarian etymologies and want to contribute, to this repository, check out the `guidelines
 <https://github.com/martino-vic/ronataswestoldturkic/blob/main/CONTRIBUTING.md>`_
 and let's get in touch!